Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 }
 ```

 In academic terms, this method signature actually represents a slightly more elaborate version of the [_monadic bind function_](<https://en.wikipedia.org/wiki/Monad_(functional_programming)#Overview>), which is used to sequence monadic operations together.
-Knowing that is not very important, but it helps us understand that LINQ query syntax (specifically the part involving multiple `from` clauses) is effectively a general-purpose monadic comprehension notation.
+Knowing that is not very important, but it helps us understand that the query syntax (specifically when it involves multiple `from` clauses) is effectively a general-purpose monadic comprehension notation.

 Consequentially, any container type for which an appropriate `SelectMany(...)` may be reasonably defined, can benefit from the alternative mental model provided by LINQ.
 Moving on, let's explore some potential candidates.